maiko254/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6-abs.c - Function that computes the absolute value of an integer.

 7-print_last_digit.c - Function that prints the last digit of a number.

+8-24_hours.c - Function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.